-Rabies is a deadly virus spread to people from the saliva of infected animals.
-The rabies virus is usually transmitted through an animal bite.
+Rabies is a deadly virus spread to people from the saliva (spit) of infected (rabid) animals.
+The rabies virus spreads from animals to people when a rabid animal bites or scratches a person, breaking the skin.

 2023 Rabies Map of Iowa